Skip to main content

 You can confirm the rule has been used during analysis by looking at the report.

-Export the HTML report for a package version in the project:
+Export the SAFE report (rl-html) for a package version in the project:

 rl-secure report rl-html pkg:rl/my-project/my-package@version

-Open the HTML report in your web browser and navigate to the Issues page accessed from the sidebar on the left-hand side.
+Open the SAFE report in your web browser and navigate to the Policies page from the sidebar on the left-hand side.